Adityasingh39/Adityasingh39/README.md

   # 🙏 🙏 Welcome,😎 I'm Aditya !
   ## Knock,Knock!! 😊😊🥰
-- 👋 Hi, I'm Aditya Pratap Singh!
+- 👋 Hi, I'm Aditya Pratap Singh !
 - 👀 I’m interested in Python Developer & Full-Stack Web Developer.
-- 🌱 I’m currently learning django,React,AI,ML,Data Science
+- 🌱 I’m currently learning django, React, Artificial Intelligence, Machine Learning, Data Science.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Adityasingh39/Adityasingh39 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.